 Distance from Trichy: 80 Kms

 It is believed that the temple was constructed during the Chola dynasty in the 7th century.
-There are 31 inscriptions from the Chola era, attributed to the reigns of Koperi Varman, Rajaraja I, Rajendra Chola I, and Kulothunga Chola.
+There are 31 inscriptions from the Chola era, attributed to the reigns of Koperi Varman, Rajaraja I, Rajendra Chola I, and Kulottunga Chola.
 These inscriptions document the royal grants made to the temple and can be found on the temple's walls, sanctum, and various halls.
-Currently, the temple is maintained and overseen by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
+The temple has additions from various ruling empires during the subsequent eras.
+Currently, the temple is maintained and overseen by the Hindu Religious and Endowment Board of the ...

 ...read more